pilight/pilight/docs/source/configuration/settings.rst

    { "ntp-servers": [ "eu.pool.ntp.org", "uk.pool.ntp.org" ] }

 One important feature of any automation setup is the ability to trigger time based actions.
 However, these events greatly rely on a correct date and time.
 Problems occur when the system time is not set to the correct time (for our specific timezone).
 This can happen on systems like the Raspberry Pi which does not have a RTC that allows it to keep track of time when turned off.
 To overcome this problem pilight has the ability to retrieve the correct time by synchronizing with NTP servers.
-You can pick any server from http://www.pool.ntp.org/.
 Any number of servers can be added to the ntp-servers list. pilight will first try to synchronize with the first server.
 If this fails it will try the second server etc. It will continue this process until an actual response was received.

 Firmware
 --------